goddha/LSEG-pretest-1and2/README.md

-This is git repository for LSEG pretest solution 1(index.js) and 2(q2.js) this application create with react-next js
+This repository create with react-next js are for LSEG pretest solution 1 (index.js) and 2 (q2.js)